Llanfor

 Llanfor is a village in Gwynedd, Wales near the town of Bala, in the community of Llandderfel.

 History

-There is evidence of an Iron Age Hill Fort in the immediate area and Roman Castrum.
+There is evidence of an Iron Age hill fort in the immediate area.
+There was a Roman fort, so far undated precisely but it may have been built during the first campaign of conquest of Wales by the Roman governor Julius Frontinus (AD 73-77).

-In the 6th century an unknown Monk from Llanfor was reputedly responsible for converting Llywarch Hen, prince of Rheged, to Christianity.
+In the 6th century an unknown monk from Llanfor was reputedly responsible for converting Llywarch Hen, prince of Rheged, to Christianity.

 There is a legend that the Devil used to frequently visit Llanfor Church in the shape of a pig.